 Students must complete five courses (20-21 credits, depending on the courses chosen).
-A minimum acceptable grade in these courses is a C-, and the average grade for these courses must be a C or better.
+The minimum acceptable grade in these courses is a C-, and the average grade for these courses must be a C or better.
 Transfer course approval for the minor is limited to, at most, two relevant courses successfully completed at another accredited institution, subject to syllabi review and approval.
 Courses for non-majors will not count towards the minor.

 |BIOT 501||Ethical Issues in Biology||4|

 |GEN 604||Principles of Genetics 1, 3||4|

 |Select one of the following:||8|